Ngyama/bgm-game-report/README.md

 # Bangumi Annual Game Report

 A web application that generates personalized annual game collection data analysis reports for Bangumi users.

-> ⚠️ **This website was deployed in late 2025 and has been temporarily taken offline to reduce costs**

 ## 📊 Project Overview